GOLDEN HAIRY FIG Ficus aurata Miq. (1867) SECTION: ERIOSYCEA

 (1) Ficus inaequipetiolata (narrow leaf) used to be considered a morph of Ficus aurata.
 In Corner’s illustration above the long thin leaf on the left is almost certainly a leaf of Ficus inaequipetiolata not Ficus aurata.

 (2) Ficus fulva which is less common in secondary forest on the edge of towns but more common along the edge of primary forest.
 The simplest and easiest way to tell the two species apart is by cutting open a fig fruit.
 The interior of F. aurata is full of sharp white hairs.
-In Ficus fulva, both male and female fig interiors are full of fleshy red tepals- (the bits surrounding the seeds) but no white hairs.
+With Ficus fulva, both male and female fig interiors are full of fleshy red tepals – (the fleshy bits surrounding the seeds) but no white hairs.